Population geography

-Population geography relates spatial variations in the distribution, composition, migration, and growth of populations to the terrain.
+Population geography is the study of the distribution, composition, migration, and growth of human populations in relation to the geographic characteristics of specific area.
+It focuses on how populations are distributed across space, the factors influencing these distributions, and the implications for resources, environment, and societal development.
+This branch of geography integrates demographic data with spatial analysis to understand patterns such as population density, urbanization, and migration trends.
 Population geography involves demography in a geographical perspective.
 It focuses on the characteristics of population distributions that change in a spatial context.
 This often involves factors such as where population is found and how the size and composition of these population is regulated by the demographic processes of fertility, mortality, and migration.

 Contributions to population geography are cross-disciplinary because geographical epistemologies related to environment, place and space have been developed at various times.
 Related disciplines include geography, demography, sociology, and economics.

 History

 Since its inception, population geography has taken at least three distinct but related forms, the most recent of which appears increasingly integrated with human geography in general.
 The earliest and most enduring form of population geography emerged in the 1950s, as part of spatial science.
-Pioneered by Glenn Trewartha, Wilbur Zelinsky, William A. V. Clark, and others in the United States, as well as Jacqueline Beujeau-Garnier and Pierre George in France, it focused on the systematic study of the distribution of population as a whole and the spatial variation in population characteristics such as fertility and mortality.
+Pioneered by Glenn Trewartha, Wilbur Zelinsky, William A. V. Clark, and others in the United States, as well as Jacqueline Beaujeu-Garnier and Pierre George in France, it focused on the systematic study of the distribution of population as a whole and the spatial variation in population characteristics such as fertility and mortality.

 Population geography defined itself as the systematic study of: